liangste/ti_cc3200_quadcopter/README.md

 [Here's a video of making Wifi connection through a smartphone](https://youtu.be/c3Ppp-kUkaQ)

-Most "cotrol" related components are routed to the top of the PCB.
+Most "control" related components are routed to the top of the PCB.
 The board measure 4cm x 4cm and contains 4 copper layers.

 <img src="./pictures/quadcopter_top_view.jpg" width="640">